bigmat18/Mindflayer/100. Notes/Refinement Introduction.md

 ![[Pasted image 20250328141946.png | 350]]

-This concept is born from the curve concepts.
+This concept is born from the [[Curves|Curves]] concepts.
 Simillar to the Bezier Curve and [[Parametric representations#Spline surfaces|Spline]] its start from a small set of control points.
 This process is determinated from the starting points and tend towards a smooth line.
 This concept is extended to 3D space.

 Them are used by adjusting the position of a few points of (a) you control the complex shape of a few control point.